-As a PR & Marketing agency, we have dabbled into everything from TikTok to television commercials, as a means to reach our client’s desired audience.
+As a PR & Marketing agency, we continue to work across just about every new platform from TikTok to television commercials, as a means to reach our clients’ desired audiences.

 If your defined target market sits within the Gen Z age group (AKA True Gen), then you may or may not have figured out by now that the behaviours, values and spending habits of this generation differ immensely from the Millennials & Baby Boomers.

 Understanding the who, what, why, when & how has never been so important to be able to develop the perfect marketing strategy.

 Here’s a list of characteristics you should take careful note of, if you’re looking to promote your product or service to Generation Z (typically born between 1995 – 2015).

 - Intrigued focus on economic prosperity and self – this essentially means that Gen Z prioritises their flexibility and overall quality of life, over the need to become extremely wealthy and materialistic.
 This is something to keep in mind when choosing the price points of what you’re offering.

 - Individual expression and avoiding labels – Gen Z are focused on moving away from being grouped into definitive categories with their peers and instead want to be targeted as independent beings.
 Diversity within your marketing tactics is key – avoid generic labelling.

 - Conscious of advertising & marketing tactics – in comparison to past generations, the True Gen are well aware and able to distinguish when they’re being advertised/marketed to.
 This needs to be kept in mind and used to your advantage.
 We’re not to deceive or fool our customers into purchasing something, we need to show that our efforts are in their best interest – we’re trying to actively show them that we think we have something that could be useful and might be of interest to them.